Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_build_my_home.md

-Config.Framework = 'vorp' -- select your framework (vorp, rpx, rsg) Config.Locale = 'en' -- select your language (en, de, fr, es) Config.DeleteCommand = 'deletespoonihouse' -- command to delete the houses Config.NoTXAdmin = false -- if you have no txAdmin on your Server.
+Config.Framework = 'vorp' -- select your framework (vorp, rpx, rsg) Config.Locale = 'en' -- select your language (en, de, fr, es) Config.DeleteCommand = 'deletespoonihouse' -- command to delete the houses Config.BuildingJob = false -- turn false to disable joblock
+Config.NoTXAdmin = false -- if you have no txAdmin on your Server.
 Config.Furniture = true -- if you want to furnish the houses.
 Config.Blip = true -- if you want a blip for the houses.
 Config.Dresser = true -- if you want to have a wardrobe in the houses.
 Config.Storage = true -- if you want to have a storage in the houses.
+Config.Ledger = true -- if you want to have a ledger in the houses.
+Config.OnlyOwnerCanAccessLedger = true
+Config.TaxSystem = true -- if you want to have a tax for the houses.
 Config.DistanceBetweenHouses = 25.0 -- the minimum distance a new house must have before it can be built.
+Config.FurnitureZone = 100.0

 Config.BlockedZones = {
     [1] = { -- St Denis